Marburg, South Africa

-Today it is a suburb of Port Shepstone and was established in 1882 by Norwegian immigrants.
-It is likely named after Marburg, a city 74 km north of Frankfurt in Germany.
+Marburg was established in 1882 by Norwegian immigrants and was likely named after Marburg, a city 74 km north of Frankfurt in Germany.

 History

 Norwegian founding

 The Land and Immigration Board contemplated bringing German settlers to the Marburg area in 1881, but met opposition from the German government.
 Consequentially, immigration agent Walter Peace suggested promoting settlement in Marburg by Norwegians.
 On July 20, 1882, the first Norwegians ventured aboard the steamship Lapland for their 39-day voyage from Hull, England to Mzimkulu near Port Shepstone, South Africa.
 Arriving in Africa on August 28, 1882, the Norwegians were brought ashore the following day.
 The 246 Norwegians onboard Lapland were first and foremost fishermen, but slowly adjusted to the agrarian lifestyle at their 100-acre agricultural Marburg community.

 Many of the original 1882 founders later left Marburg, including ten families which left for Australia.
 However, a number remained in South Africa though not all remained in Marburg.
 A number joined the Norwegian community in Durban, while others went to Johannesburg and other parts near Alfred County.

-Emigration to South Africa from Norway in 1876-85 was dominated by emigrants from Romsdal, and more specifically, from Sunnmøre.
+Emigration to South Africa from Norway in 1876-85 was dominated by emigrants from Møre og Romsdal, and more specifically, from Sunnmøre.
 Marburg's founders were first and foremost from Ålesund in Sunnmøre.

 When Marburg settlers celebrated their 50th anniversary in 1932, there were twenty Norwegian families left in town.
 84 original settlers were still alive, and the Norwegian community had produced 208 children, 425 grandchildren, and 130 great-grandchildren.